canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q3/QuestionText.md

 ## Question Text

 You work at a printing company and your summer job is to make copies of original works.
-Make a **Newspaper** class that has attributes to store the year, month, and day of the print as well as an attribute called **myStory**.
+Make a **Newspaper** class that has attributes to store the year, month, and day of the print as well as the story.

 ## Newspaper Class